markfink/metrics/README.md

   -f IN_FILE_LIST, --files=IN_FILE_LIST
                         File containing list of path names to modules for analysis.
-  -i INCLUDE_METRICS_STR, --include=INCLUDE_METRICS_STR
-                        list of metrics to include in run.
-This is a comma separated list of metric module names with no whitespace.
-Optionally, you can specify the class name of the metric by following the module name with a colon (:) and the metric class name.
-(Default metrics are 'mccabe:McCabeMetric,sloc:SLOCMetric'.
-Default
-                        metric class name for metric module 'wxYz' is 'WxYzMetric' when only module name given -- note capitalized metric class name.)
-  -l LIB_NAME, --library=LIB_NAME
-                        user-defined name applied to collection of modules (Default is '')
   -q, --quiet           suppress normal summary output to stdout.
 (Default is
                         False)
   --format=OUTPUT_FORMAT_STR